coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/networking/basic-http-server.md

 GET /user/1337
 {% endhighlight %}

-h3.
-GETting stuff
+### GETting stuff

 What if our webserver was able to hold some data?
 We'll try to come up with a simple key-value store in which elements are retrievable via GET requests.
-Provide a key on the request path and the server will return the corresponding value - or 404 if it doesn't exist.
+Provide a key on the request path and the server will return the corresponding value &mdash; or 404 if it doesn't exist.

 {% highlight coffeescript %}
 http = require 'http'